 Attorneys Jason McMinn and Justin McMinn have experience defending the rights of those injured at the hands of distracted drivers.
 Despite statewide efforts to reduce distracted driving, drivers still use their devices while behind the wheel.
+Nine percent of all fatal crashes of 2017 were caused by distracted driving.
 It isn’t just irresponsible – it’s a dangerous decision that puts other lives at risk.

 At McMinn Law Firm we protect Texans who have been injured due to distracted driving.